5 Tips for Front Porch Ferns

 Boston Ferns and Kimberly Queen Ferns are the most popular selections for porches.
 Boston Ferns are great in hanging baskets or on plant stands because of the gentle weeping nature of the vibrant green fronds.
 Kimberly Queen Ferns have more rigid, upright fronds and are perfect in pots flanking a pathway or entrance.

 Ferns prefer bright, indirect light.
-A few hours of morning sun or gentle filtered light through the cover of trees is the perfect scenario.
+A few hours of morning sun or gently filtered light through the cover of trees is the perfect scenario.

 Ferns like moisture.
 Keep in mind that their natural habitat is under the shady, wet canopy of a rain forest.
 Consistent and evenly moist soil is essential to maintain a bright green, healthy glow.
 Remember that pots and hanging basket can dry out quickly.
 Soil should be kept damp but not wet to the touch.